rust-nyc/meetups/.github/ISSUE_TEMPLATE/talk_idea.md

 ---
 name: Talk Idea 💡🎤
-about: Promose a lighting talk you'd like to give
+about: Propose a lighting talk you'd like to give
 ---

 <!-- Please search existing issues to avoid creating duplicates. -->